 P2 Gold Announces Initial Mineral Resource Estimate for the Monarch Gold Zone at the BAM Project

-/EIN News/ -- VANCOUVER, British Columbia, Jan.
-24, 2023 (GLOBE NEWSWIRE) -- P2 Gold Inc. (“P2” or the “Company”) (TSX-V:PGLD) (OTCQB:PGLDF) reports the initial Mineral Resource Estimate (“MRE”) for the near-surface gold mineralization drilled to date at the Monarch Gold Zone, a newly-discovered deposit at its BAM Project.
+VANCOUVER, British Columbia, Jan.
+24, 2023 (GLOBE NEWSWIRE) -- P2 Gold Inc. ("P2" or the "Company") PGLD PGLDF reports the initial Mineral Resource Estimate ("MRE") for the near-surface gold mineralization drilled to date at the Monarch Gold Zone, a newly-discovered deposit at its BAM Project.
 The gold-copper BAM Project is located in the Golden Triangle of northwest British Columbia.

 "The announcement of an initial Mineral Resource Estimate for the near surface mineralization at the Monarch Gold Zone in just eighteen months from discovery speaks to the continuity of the zone, as well as the capabilities of our exploration team," commented Joe Ovsenek, President and CEO of P2.
 "As importantly, it highlights the potential size of the porphyry system at depth that is driving the surface mineralization.
 The Monarch Gold Zone is currently defined for over a kilometre along strike, remains open in multiple directions, and is hosted within a large sericite/ankerite alteration system that covers the western half of the Property.
 The size and intensity of the mineral and alteration systems at surface are clearly indicative of a substantial porphyry system at depth.
 During 2023, the focus of the BAM Exploration Program will be exploration for the feeder zones and the porphyry system at depth and expansion of the near-surface mineralization."